 Learn more about Caleb’s positions on the key issues relevant to mid-Missouri.
-Click any issue you want to learn more about below.
+Click an issue below.

 Higher taxes simply don’t stimulate an economy.
 Adversely, they stifle innovation, discourage investment, prevent saving, destroy production, and crush the middle class and the poor.
 Keeping tax rates as low and as simple as possible leaves Americans with more cash to invest in the private sector.
 Low and simple tax rates also give business owners the certainty and stability to expand without the fear of unnecessary and untimely government interference.

 Those in government should be held to an incredibly high standard.
 We need people of character, integrity, and humility in public office.
 Unfortunately, corruption and scandals have shaken people’s faith in those who represent them…it is time to reverse this trend!
-The 44th District needs a candidate who will not disappoint, but exceed, expectations in this area.
-As a State Representative, I will work to increase government accountability and restore trust between the citizen and government.
+The 44th District deserves a representative who will not disappoint, but exceed, expectations in this area.
+As your State Representative, I have worked diligently to increase government accountability and restore trust between the citizen and government.

 MIZ-ZOU!
 Until you’ve experienced all that our campus has to offer, it’s hard to appreciate just how great the University of Missouri really is!
 From academics to research to athletics…MIZZOU is something special.
 We must ensure that it has the resources it needs to not only maintain that status, but to grow and develop as a national leader in innovation and education.
 The state’s funding of the University is stuck at 2002 levels, and the Governor recently proposed sharp cuts as well as taking money AWAY from the University’s “surplus” to cover a state budget shortfall.
 This is simply not acceptable.
 The state must do a better job of prioritizing spending and getting its fiscal house in order to ensure that job and revenue creators like the University of Missouri can continue to thrive and boost our local and state economy.